tabarra/txAdmin/docs/dev_notes.md

 - [x] make the new page searches case insensitive (history->reason and maybe more)
 - [ ] ctrl+f doesn't work in the player modal anymore, if on the player or history pages
     - criar um estado "any modal open" pra desabilitar todos hotkeys das páginas?
+- [ ] player/history modal is cutting bottom of title (test with jgpq, etc)

 ## Highlights
 - [x] pre-configured ban/warn reasons with new perm to lock admins to only use them?